quicwg/base-drafts/draft-ietf-quic-http.md

 host for similar purposes.

 A CONNECT request in HTTP/3 functions in the same manner as in HTTP/2.
-The request MUST be formatted as described in {{!HTTP2}}, Section 8.3.
+The request MUST be formatted as described in Section 8.3 of {{!HTTP2}}.
 A CONNECT request that does not conform to these restrictions is malformed (see
 {{malformed}}).
 The request stream MUST NOT be closed at the end of the request.

 A proxy that supports CONNECT establishes a TCP connection ({{!RFC0793}}) to the server identified in the ":authority" pseudo-header field.
-Once this connection is successfully established, the proxy sends a HEADERS frame containing a 2xx series status code to the client, as defined in {{!RFC7231}}, Section 4.3.6.
+Once this connection is successfully established, the proxy sends a HEADERS frame containing a 2xx series status code to the client, as defined in Section 4.3.6 of {{!RFC7231}}.

 All DATA frames on the stream correspond to data sent or received on the TCP connection.
 Any DATA frame sent by the client is transmitted by the proxy to the